-Scientific advances have led to advances in treatments for serious diseases like MS as well as cancer, and heart disease.1,2,3 However, patients cannot begin to experience improved quality of life and better survival rates if they do not have quick access to the innovative medicines.
+Scientific advances have led to advances in treatments for MS.1 However, patients cannot begin to experience improved quality of life and better survival rates if they do not have quick access to the innovative medicines.

 With this in mind, it is time to look at a way forward that makes sense for everyone, but in particular, patients.